 - Experiment design and measurements

-Developmental psychologists pursue careers in academia, government agencies, health care facilities, schools and private practice.iii Based on BLS data (May 2016), the average annual salary for developmental psychologists was $95,710.iv
+Where Does a Developmental Psychologist Work?Developmental psychologists pursue careers in academia, government agencies, health care facilities, schools and private practice.iii Based on BLS data (May 2016), the average annual salary for developmental psychologists was $95,710.iv

-[i] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-4 | [ii] nces.ed.gov/ipeds/cipcode/cipdetail.aspx?y=55&cipid=88056 | [iii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-3 | [iv] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-5
+Sources: [i] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-4 | [ii] nces.ed.gov/ipeds/cipcode/cipdetail.aspx?y=55&cipid=88056 | [iii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-3 | [iv] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-5

 University of Iowa